Update User Benchmarks

 What is tested?

-The test consist of an updateUser request where the fields of the user must be deserialized and validated and response must be serialized.
+The test consists of an updateUser request where the fields of the user must be deserialized and validated and the response must be serialized.

 export interface User {